-If a lockbox restriction pertains to specific Team Members, their access will be restricted to the rest of the patient's record or to a specific note.
+If a lockbox restriction pertains to specific Team Members, their access will be restricted to the restricted to the rest of the patient's record or to a specific note.

 A list of unauthorized or "locked" persons will appear in the EMR.